near/NEPs/text/0000-near-shell.md

 `near call my_dapp my_function -f ./params.json`

 This `-f` or `--fromFile` argument is added to two commands:

-1. `contract call`
+1. `near contract call`
-2. `contract view`
+2. `near contract view`

-Other commands may be added in the future.
+Reading from a file may be added to other commands in the future.

 ### User Stories